Cost: $195/person

 9:00-4:00 (EST)

 6 Hr.
-LGBTQ+ Inclusive Coaching
+LGBTQ+ Recovery Coaching

 "You have to go the way your blood beats.
 If you don’t live the only life you have, you won’t live some other life, you won’t live any life at all." — James Baldwin